Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 We may collect information that other users provide about you when they use our services.

 ##### HOW WE USE INFORMATION
 What do we do with the information we collect?
-Provide you with an amazing set of products and services that we relentlessly improve.
+Provide you with a set of products and services that we relentlessly improve.
 Here are some of the ways we do that:
 * develop, operate, improve, deliver, maintain, and protect our products and services.
 * communicate with you.
 * monitor and analyze trends and usage.